Suryakant-Bharti/Important-Java-Concepts/Java-Concepts/README.md

 # Concepts of Java

-Some of the important micellaneous concepts like Arrays, Strings, Exceptions, Genrics, Regex, Lambda etc.
+Some of the important miscellaneous concepts like Arrays, Strings, Exceptions, Genrics, Regex, Lambda etc.

 NOTE : Methods mentioned below are only important ones, and not all methods.